 As you can see, we start with a general warm-up for the shoulders, upper back, and chest.
 Then we move on to explosive movements to prime the central nervous system to work.
 From here, we use basic bodyweight movements to warm up the entire body.

 Finally, we start with 50% of our work set on the bar and increase the weight by 10% jumps until we get to our working sets.
 This is a basic warm-up anybody can do but find one that works for you!

 #7 Train Weak Points

-Everybody has weak points on their body that need to be addressed.
+Everybody has weak points in their body that need to be addressed.
 Locating these areas can be difficult, but I’ve found an easy way to determine this.

-Another example couple be on your Deadlift.
+Another example couple is on your Deadlift.
 If you feel like your entire body is strong, but you have a hard time keeping your grip, grip strength might be your weak point.

 Bottom line: find your weak points and turn them into strengths.
-Otherwise, those weak points will be a glaring issue that always hold you back.
+Otherwise, those weak points will be a glaring issue that always holds you back.

 #8 Incorporate Strongman Training

 Strongman training is one of the #1 ways to build overall body strength and conditioning.
 Look at World Strongest Man competitors like Brian Shaw and Hafþór Björnsson, they’re massive and have superhuman feats of strength.